Home » Authentication » HOTP vs TOTP: Key Differences, Which is Better & more Secure

 The success of HOTP depends on server-client synchronization.

-TOTP stands for Time-based One-Time Password.
-Time works as a changing factor in this system to ensure old passwords cannot be reused.
+TOTP stands for Time-based One-Time Password (TOTP), where time works as a changing factor to ensure old passwords cannot be reused.
 This method is an improvement on the HMAC-based OTP.
 Instead of a counter that shifts with every attempt, it uses a counter that shifts with time.

 How does a TOTP work?